cjm96/WDM_GW_wavelets/docs/source/theory.rst

 The effect of getting the :math:`m=0` coefficients wrong on the signal reconstructed from the wavelet coefficients is explored in the example notebook :doc:`m_equal_0_terms`.

-The greatest part of the computational speed up comes from using the fast Fourier transform algorithm (FFT).
+The wavelet transform can be considerably sped up by exploiting the fast Fourier transform (FFT) algorithm.
 Let us define

 .. math::